Required for All International Students at UW

 Washington state laws require that international students on an F1 or J visa maintain adequate health insurance while attending the University of Washington.
 All matriculated international students in F1 or J1 status at the University of Washington are required to purchase the University of Washington Student Health Insurance every quarter they are enrolled in courses.
 There are some expections where UW will waive the requirement for a student - see below for details.

 Enrollment for UW's International Student Health Insurance Plan (ISHIP) is through MyUW as part of the course registration process.
 The health insurance fee will be added to your tuition statement, which is due by the third Friday of each quarter.

 Having troubles enrolling?
 Check out our helpful "how to enroll guide" here.

 Dates of Coverage

 Students should make every effort to be insured during their entire stay in the U.S., including the vacation quarters, grace periods, and while authorized on Optional Practical Training.
 ISS encourages all students to purchase the insurance plan for the entire year to ensure coverage year-round, whether or not the student is enrolled in courses each quarter.
-Coverage dates for each quarter is available in the Benefits Booklet (see link above).

 UW Insurance Waiver Eligibility